Comparisons12 min read

 Try HubSpot

-HubSpot is a completely different animal.
-It's not just a CRM — it's a full growth platform spanning marketing, sales, customer service, content management, and operations.
-For small businesses that want one tool to handle everything, that's incredibly appealing.
-It can also be incredibly overwhelming if you're not careful, which is something HubSpot's sales team won't lead with.
+HubSpot is a different beast entirely.
+It's not just a CRM — it's a full growth platform that spans marketing, sales, customer service, content management, and operations.
+For small businesses wanting one tool that handles everything, that sounds amazing.
+But it can also be overwhelming if you're not careful, and that's something HubSpot's sales team won't mention upfront.

 Core Features

-HubSpot's free CRM is genuinely free — not a crippled trial, but a functional product that small teams can actually use.
-That said, the real power unlocks as you layer on paid Hubs, and that's where costs start climbing fast.
+HubSpot's free CRM is genuinely free — not a crippled version of something else, but an actual functional product small teams can use.
+The real power shows up as you add paid Hubs, and that's where costs start jumping fast.

 • Contact & deal management with full activity timeline